 According to the manufacturer, this new version of the lens provides improved performance due to suppressed internal reflections in the T-mount part.

-The lens has a different weight depending on what type of cameras it is intended for: mirrorless version (lens + T-mount adapter) weighs 545g while SLR version is 45g lighter (500g).
+The manufacturer indicated different weights and lengths of the lens depending on the type of cameras for which it is intended: mirrorless version (lens + T-mount adapter) weighs 545g and has a length of 112mm while SLR version is 45g lighter (500g) and 30mm shorter (82mm).
 This suggests that the T-mount adapter for mirrorless cameras also acts as an adapter tube for the SLR optical design (to compensate for the difference between the flange focal distances).
 But in principle, the same can also be said about the previous variants of this model introduced in 2017 and 2012.